DavidWittman/ansible-redis/README.md

 $ ansible-playbook -i redis01.example.com, redis.yml
 ```

-**Note:** You may have noticed above that I just passed a hostname in as the ansible inventory file.
-This is an easy way to run ansible without first having to create an inventory file, you just need to suffix the hostname with a comma so ansible knows what to do with it.
+**Note:** You may have noticed above that I just passed a hostname in as the Ansible inventory file.
+This is an easy way to run Ansible without first having to create an inventory file, you just need to suffix the hostname with a comma so Ansible knows what to do with it.

 That's it!
 You'll now have a Redis server listening on 127.0.0.1 on redis01.example.com.